Ancient Chinese Marriage Custom

-Ever since ancient times, there has been a saying that the three most delightful moments in one's life come with success in the imperial examination, marriage and the birth of a son.
+Ever since ancient times, there has been a popular saying in China that the three most delightful moments in one's life come with success in the imperial examination, marriage and the birth of a son.
 From the Qin (221 BC – 206 BC) to Qing (1644 – 1911) Dynasties, the feudal system dominated over two thousands years.
 During this period, the importance of getting married was far more than that a person found his better half.
 For the male side, it determined the prosperity and even the future fame of their family; while for the female side, it meant that parents lost the chance of seeing their daughter for a long time.
 Thus to choose an ideal partner was vital for both the individual and the family.
+A set of marriage custom has been passed down and is still in used today.

 Three Letters and Six Etiquettes